 -

-When the baby refuses diversification and solids…
+When baby refuses complementary feeding and solids… 🥕🙅

-The introduction of solid foods is an important developmental step, but some breastfed babies may be less enthusiastic than others.
+Introducing solid foods is an important developmental step, but some breastfed babies may be less enthusiastic than others.
 Several reasons can explain these reactions:

 -